mariodavid/jmix-sneferu/README.md

 * verify any business logic in a Screen Controller
 * ensure the correct linking between a Screen XML and its Controller counterpart
 * verify correct display of any programmatic creation of Screen Components / Dialogs
-* emulate & verify data loading
+* verify the data loading from the database through declarative data loading
-* emulate & verify Service Interface interactions

-As Sneferu is based on the web integration test facilities of Jmix, there is a certain limitation in what areas are not covered.
-In particular, Sneferu relies on the abstractions provided by the Jmix and Vaadin component interfaces.
-It assumes that behind this interface everything "works as expected".

 What Sneferu _does not cover_:

-* Client-Side Vaadin UI logic that is executed only in the browser
+* perform client-side JS based Vaadin UI logic that is executed _only_ in the browser (like showing the date picker popup where it is possible to select a particular date)

-#### Sneferu Landscape
+* verify rendering issues in the browser

 ![Sneferu Landscape](img/sneferu-overview.png)

-If you can live with those trade-offs, feel free to join the lovely world of web integration testing in Jmix expressed through a beautiful API.

 #### Motivation & Background